 It’s natural to feel more foggy or tired or bothered by things that didn’t bother us before.
 When we accumulate all that stress, we feel exhausted.
 It is important to be gentle with yourself and others.

 Here are some ideas that may help you on that path.
 Name and acknowledge what you feel.
-Take a deep breath and decide what support or coping tool works for you in that moment.
+Take a deep breath and decide what support or coping tool works for you at that moment.
 If you are struggling, stuck in one spot on the continuum where you don’t want to be, or need help finding healthy coping strategies - then reach out for professional help.

 Ideas to Cope